top of page

 PART 3: INSPIRATION FOR SOLUTIONS (20 mins) Based on your research:

-1. Identify a problem in school that AI could help solve
+1. Identify an educational concern that AI could help address

 2. List which features from existing AI would be most helpful